 - the energy system (grid, supply-side, energy security).

-The consortium is coordinated by Wuppertal Institute with the research partners University of Antwerp, University of Manchester, Copenhagen Economics and ABUD/Advanced Buildings and Urban Design.
-COMBI is financed by the EU-Horizon 2020 research programme (call EE-12).
+The consortium was coordinated by Wuppertal Institute with the research partners University of Antwerp, University of Manchester, Copenhagen Economics and ABUD/Advanced Buildings and Urban Design.
+COMBI was financed by the EU-Horizon 2020 research programme (call EE-12).

-All data will be available from an open-source online database and analysable via a graphic online-visualisation tool (launch at final conference 17 May 2018).
+All data is available from an open-source online database and analysable via a graphic online-visualisation tool (launched at the final conference 17 May 2018).
 To this end, an aggregation methodology has been developed to avoid double-counting, deal with other aggregation issues and for presenting the various impacts on their various dimensions.
-Finally, insights for policy relevance will be derived and policy recommendations elaborated to facilitate the communication of the non-energy benefits in the relevant policy areas.
+Finally, insights for policy relevance were derived and policy recommendations elaborated to facilitate the communication of the non-energy benefits in the relevant policy areas.